marinelliluca/gender_coded_sound_ismir2023/README.md

 License: MIT

-PyTorch implementation of a multi-task learning model for music gender classification in children's advertising 🎶📺
+PyTorch implementation of a multi-task learning model for music gender analysis in toy advertising 🎶📺

 ## Reference
 [Paper title, Journal/Conference, Year, Link - If available]